-Annual Tax Statements 1099-R Statement:
+Annual Tax Documents IRS Form 1099-R:

-If you are a U.S. Citizen or a resident alien, ETF will send you a 1099-R statement annually by January 31, providing information necessary to complete your tax return.
+If you are a U.S. citizen or a resident alien, ETF will send you IRS Form 1099-R annually by January 31, providing information necessary to complete your tax return.
 You do not need to request this information.
 The 1099-R will provide:

-- The annual gross amount of your benefit payment(s). - The taxable portion of your WRS distribution(s). - The total amount withheld for life and health insurance premiums, and federal and Wisconsin state income taxes, if any.
+- The annual gross amount of your benefit payment(s). - The taxable portion of your WRS distribution(s). - The total amount withheld for health and life insurance premiums, and federal and Wisconsin state income taxes, if any.

-If you have multiple WRS annuity accounts (for example, you receive an annuity from both your own WRS account and as a beneficiary of another account), you will receive a separate annual 1099-R tax statement for each of your annuity accounts.
+If you have multiple WRS annuity accounts, you will receive a separate annual IRS Form 1099-R for each of your annuity accounts.
 It is important that you file copies of all your 1099-R forms with your annual tax returns, if required by the taxing authority.

-If you are receiving monthly payments in the year in which you turn age $59\frac{1}{2}$ , IRS regulations require ETF to provide you with two 1099-R statements for that calendar year.
-One will reflect the income you received for the time you were under age $59\frac{1}{2}$ .
-The other will reflect the income you received after you turned age $59\frac{1}{2}$ .
+If you are receiving monthly payments in the year in which you turn age 591⁄2, IRS regulations require ETF to provide you with two 1099-R statements for that calendar year.
+One will reflect the income you received for the time you were under age 591⁄2.
+The other will reflect the income you received after you turned age 591⁄2.